GiorgeLucasDev/Profile-card-component/README.md

-# Profile card component solution
+# Profile card component - Solution

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).